The Song “Beasts of England” in Animal Farm

 The New Anthem: “Animal Farm, Animal Farm,”

-When Napoleons thrust for the power increases, he bans for singing “Beast of England”, arguing that such an anthem is antiquated and no longer needed after they have completed the rebellion.
+When Napoleons thrust for the power increases, he bans for singing “Beast of England”, arguing that such an anthem is antiquated and no longer needed after the rebellion has been completed.
 The anthem is first replaced by the short “Animal Farm, Animal Farm!” composed by the poet Minimus.

 Animal Farm, Animal Farm,